dennisreimann/dennisreimann.de/src/articles/2019-02-26-vue-cli-serve-express.md

 app.listen(PORT, () => console.log(`App running on port ${PORT}!`))
 ```

-This file contains all the config and logic to bring up the Express server in production;
+This file contains all the configuration and logic to bring up the Express server in production.
-it is run using `NODE_ENV=production node src/server`.
+It is invoked by the command line `NODE_ENV=production node src/server`.

-The shared `configureAPI` is passed the `app` instance that we create ourselves in this scenario.
+The shared `configureAPI` is passed the `app` instance we created in this scenario.
-Besides that it also leverages Expess' static file serving to serve the UI.
+Besides that, it also leverages Express' static file capability to serve the UI.
-Here we also enable the [Vue Router history push state navigation](https://router.vuejs.org/guide/essentials/history-mode.html) as well.
+Above, we also enabled the [Vue Router history push state navigation](https://router.vuejs.org/guide/essentials/history-mode.html) as well.
 You can find more guidance on [how to deploy a Vue CLI app](https://cli.vuejs.org/guide/deployment.html) in the official docs.